randall-pulido/Lyrics-Generator/README.md

 ### Data Retrieval

-Artist data (such as artist name and genre) is retrieved from [MTV's Top 10,000 Music Artists](https://gist.github.com/mbejda/9912f7a366c62c1f296c#file-10000-mtv-music-artists-page-1-csv), filtered by genre, and fed to the [LyricsGenius](https://lyricsgenius.readthedocs.io/en/master/) which then pulls in lyrics data from a user-specified number of songs for each artist.
+Artist data (such as artist name and genre) is retrieved from [MTV's Top 10,000 Music Artists](https://gist.github.com/mbejda/9912f7a366c62c1f296c#file-10000-mtv-music-artists-page-1-csv), filtered by genre, and fed to the [LyricsGenius API](https://lyricsgenius.readthedocs.io/en/master/) which then pulls in lyrics data from a user-specified number of songs for each artist.
 Data retrieval and further preprocessing, such as cleaning and tokenizing the data (see below), is done in the `helpers.py` file.

 ### Preprocessing